Table of Contents

 Golf Insider geek – This is a really nice feature of the Puttout Trainer.
 It’s not vodoo science, it’s simply the conservation of energy and free-fall equations.
 If we throw a golf ball up into the air/roll it up the ramp the golf ball’s kinetic energy (movement) is stored as potential energy (height).
 This energy is then released as the ball falls/rolls back down – no energy is lost.
 If we want to be really pedantic we would say the Puttout Trainer returns the golf ball the same distance it would have travelled past minus lost energy (friction, noise and heat) which means we lose a fraction of distance than if it rolled straight past.
 Overall, it provides great feedback on pace putting.

-An additional feature is the small hole located within the Puttout Pressure Trainer ramp.
+An additional feature is a small hole located within the Puttout Pressure Trainer ramp.
 This mini hole will only hold the golf ball when it is hit dead-centre at a perfect (slow) pace.
-I’m not sure I agree with this concept of a perfect weight putt being just past the hole, however I love the extra challenge it can provide.
+I’m not sure I agree with this concept of a perfect weight putt being just past the hole, however, I love the extra challenge it can provide.

 Overall, the Puttout pressure trainer provides an excellent and realistic way to practice your putting away from the golf course.
 The mini hole adds a great level of difficulty and feedback when needed.
 Check out this link below if you wish to find out more on why challenging practice is important for improving your golf game.